alazaroc/blog-web-code/_posts/en/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53.md

 To make everything work, you need two things:

 - A CloudFront distribution configured with your domain and certificate.
-- A Route 53 DNS record pointing to that distribution.
+- A Amazon Route 53 DNS record pointing to that distribution.

 In my case, I used: